implse/Data_Structure_Python/README.md

   <img width="480" height="360" src="images\Linked_List_480_360.png">
 </p>

-A `Linked List` is a data structure used for storing collections of `data`.
+A `Linked list` is a data structure used for storing collections of `data`.
 Each element of a linked list is called an `node`.

-Linked Lists typically contain an unidirectional links `next node`, but some implementations make use of bidirectional links (`next node` and `previous node`).
+`Linked List` typically contain an unidirectional links `next node`, but `doubly linked list` make use of bidirectional links (`next node` and `previous node`).

+- New part of memory allocated for each node.
 - Not contiguous piece of memory.
 - Differing size storage space at each index.
-- Dynamic - New piece of memory allocated for each node.

 Linked Lists are `sequential access` data structure.